 CBD — the non-psychoactive compound found in hemp plants — has spawned an exciting new line of products, with brands dedicating themselves to creating fun and inventive variations.
 Here at TRIP, we offer flavoured CBD oil, as well as infused drinks, which are joyful additions to your daily routine.

 However, there remains a lot of speculation about CBD’s relationship with THC — both of which come from cannabis plant species.
-However, although CBD is found in the hemp plant (a type of cannabis plant), hemp contains much less THC.
+Although CBD is found in the hemp plant (a type of cannabis), hemp contains much less THC.
 It’s likely you know the potential side effects of cannabis, including how users tend to have red eyes, and you might be wondering whether CBD has the same impact.
 We've got the lowdown and can confirm that all authorised and tested CBD products do not cause this side effect.
 Discover why here.

 Why CBD is not responsible for red eyes